 Research is the key to tender success

-Understanding the incumbent
+Understanding the client

 First up, you’ll need to identify who the decision makers and influencers are and what makes them tick.
 Key players will include: